JuliaGtk/Gtk4Makie.jl/README.md

 A Gtk4-based backend for [Makie](https://github.com/JuliaPlots/Makie.jl)

-Combines GTK's GtkGLArea and the GL code for producing plots from the GLMakie backend.
-All of the latter was copied wholesale from https://github.com/JuliaPlots/Makie.jl/tree/master/GLMakie.
+Combines GTK's GtkGLArea and the GLMakie backend.
+The goal is an interactive widget that can be used in Gtk4 applications.

 ## Status

-It produces a plot with a fixed scaling.
-No interactivity yet, and hardly anything has been tested.
+It produces a figure in a window.
+Some interactivity works.